 Set theory, mathematical logic, logic networks, mathematical induction; relations and functions; combinatorial analysis; graph theory.
-3 hours lecture.
-Prerequisite: MA110 with a grade of "C" or better or departmental placement into MA115.
+Prerequisite: MA115 and MA209 with a grade of C or better and completion of MA116 with a grade of C or corequisite enrollment in MA116.